-The Home and Community Based (HCB) waiver program provides services and supports to the elderly or to adults and children with physical disabilities to help them continue to live in or return to their own home.
+The Home and Community Based (HCB) waiver program provides Medicaid-paid services and supports to the elderly or to adults and children with physical disabilities to help them to live at home rather than in an institutional setting.

 The following are some of the services offered as part of the HCB waiver program.